cristianstaicu/SecBench.js/prototype-pollutions/README.md

+# Running the suite

+After installing the dependencies using `npm install`, one can run individual tests with `jest test_name` or the entire suite by runing `jest` in this folder.

+# Vulnerabilities

+Please find below details about the vulnerabilities/exploits in our dataset.

 | s.no | CVE            | pacakage name         | function                            | description about the function                                                                                                                         | Exploit availability |
 | ---- | -------------- | --------------------- | ----------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------- |
 | 1    | CVE-2021-25946 | nconf-toml            | parse()                             |                                                                                                                                                        | public               |